philpagel/PCE174-communication/protocol.md

 40k   | 10
 400k  | 100

-and Stat0_sign is the sign from the Stat0 byte.
+and `Stat0_sign` is the sign from the `Stat0` byte.

 The instrument does return all storage positions – even the ones that are unused.
-Those have a value of 0x00 for the `pos` field and are ignored by this program.
+Those have a value of `0x00` for the `pos` field and are ignored by this program.

 ### Logger data

-Command: 0x13
+Command: `0x13`

+Returns a nested data structure comprising a header follwoed by one logging group records that contain logging data records.

 #### Header